spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 You can apply cluster updates individually at any time.
 To learn how to apply updates to an active cluster, review the [Update a Cluster](../../../clusters/cluster-management/cluster-updates.md) guide.

-Refer to the following sections to learn how to update a cluster profiles.
+Refer to the following sections to learn how to update a cluster profile.

 ## Modify Basic Profile Information